-Unlike some of the free online colleges, Columbia University has no limit for financial aid eligibility for any of its students receiving financial aid awards.
+Unlike some free online colleges, Columbia University has no limit for financial aid eligibility for any of its students receiving financial aid awards.
 Financial aid packages at Columbia include grants, not loans, so the money does not need to be paid back after graduation.
 In addition to Columbia’s generous financial aid packages, students from families with a calculated annual income under $60,000 will not be charged any tuition or fees.
 Also, families earning less than $100,000 annually will see large reductions.
-While Columbia does not offer many online degrees, they do exist through the School of Engineering and Applied Science does have some flexible online courses and programs.
+While Columbia does not offer many online degrees, the School of Engineering and Applied Science does have some flexible online courses and programs.
 Columbia ranks with U.S. News and World Report as the 3rd best national university in the country.

 #9 – Duke University